2021 Covid Security

 Kingham Lodge, West End, Kingham, OX7 6YL

-Please follow signs to the carpark, there is disabled parking at Kingham Lodge.
+Please follow signs to the carpark, there is blue badge parking at Kingham Lodge.

 Entrance is free, as are all Oxfordshire Artweeks events, though we welcome donations.

-There is disabled parking at Kingham Lodge.
-The parking area is gravel and there is a gravel path near the entrance but otherwise once inside the garden everything is level access and firm underfoot.
+There is blue badge parking at Kingham Lodge which is on gravel.
+Once inside the garden everything is level access and firm underfoot.
 Strong hands are available to help wheelchairs over the gravel if required.
 There is a pushable wheelchair at Kingham Lodge available for visitors to borrow if they decide some extra help would be a good idea when they get here.

-Dogs are welcome, please keep them on a lead at all times.
-Dog drinking water is available.
+Dogs are welcome, please keep them on a short lead at all times.

 We accept cash, cheque, cards and on occasion IOU.

 Because this is a biennial charity event we aim to keep our costs to the minimum and so operate a paper based sales system.
-Please bear with us, especially during busy periods, while we work as quickly and efficiently as possible, which will be slower than the automated systems of commercial sales desks.
+Please bear with us while we work as quickly and efficiently as possible, which will be slower than the automated systems of commercial sales desks.

-Any information we have on the artists is on the exhibitors page.
+Any information we have on the artists is on the exhibitors page of the website.
 If we do not have a biography of a Zimbabwean exhibitor it is because we have tried and failed to get further information about them.